SuiteDash

 Pinnacle $99/month Everything in Thrive + task dependencies, full automation, LMS, support tickets, 2 TB

 All plans include unlimited users and unlimited clients.
 No per-seat pricing.
 Annual billing saves roughly 20%.
-Century (lifetime) plans are available.
+Century (lifetime) plans are available at $2,240 (Start), $3,940 (Thrive), and $6,840 (Pinnacle).
 14-day free trial with full Pinnacle access, no credit card required.
+SuiteAI is a separate paid add-on with credit-based billing.

 Plan Monthly price Key details

 All plans include every feature module.
-Extra contributors on Studio ($5/month each, up to 50) and Agency ($5/month each, up to 100).
-White-label is $9/month add-on on Solo and Studio.
-Annual billing saves roughly 16%.
+White-label is $9/month add-on on Core and Pro.
+Annual billing saves roughly 17% (Core drops to ~$15/month).
 14-day free trial, no credit card required.
+Plutio previously offered Solo/Studio/Agency plans at $19/$39/$99; the restructured pricing raised the top tier from $99 to $199.

 Cost analysis

 Solo freelancer: Both start at $19/month but deliver different value.
 SuiteDash Start gives unlimited clients, a branded PWA, and email marketing but no proposals.
-Plutio Solo gives all features including proposals, contracts, and AI but limits portal invites to 3 clients and includes zero team members.
+Plutio Core gives all features including proposals, contracts, and AI but limits active clients to 9 and includes zero team members.

 Growing agency (5 people): SuiteDash Thrive ($49/month) includes unlimited users, deal pipelines, proposals, and drip marketing.
-Plutio Studio ($39/month) supports 10 contributors and includes all features but lacks CRM pipelines and email marketing.
-SuiteDash is the better value at this size because unlimited users eliminates per-seat math entirely.
+Plutio Pro ($49/month) supports 30 contributors and includes all features but lacks email marketing.
+Both cost the same at this tier, but SuiteDash includes unlimited users while Plutio caps at 30.

 Large team (15+ people): SuiteDash Pinnacle ($99/month) includes unlimited everything, full automation, LMS, and dependencies.
-Plutio Agency ($99/month) supports 30 contributors with unlimited automations but no CRM and no email marketing.
-Same price, but SuiteDash includes more.
+Plutio Max ($199/month) supports unlimited contributors with 10,000 AI credits, white-label, and SSO.
+SuiteDash is $100/month cheaper and includes more operational features (LMS, email marketing).

 Cost of feature gaps: Neither platform includes HR, payroll, or expense tracking.
-A Plutio user who also needs CRM pipeline management and email marketing adds roughly $28-100/month in external tools on top of the Plutio subscription.
+A Plutio user who also needs email marketing adds roughly $28-100/month in external tools on top of the Plutio subscription.
+A SuiteDash user who needs AI-assisted proposals pays extra for SuiteAI credits.

 What real users say